Manufacturing engineering: Overview

 Manufacturing engineers develop and create physical artifacts, production processes, and technology.
 It is a very broad area which includes the design and development of products.
-Manufacturing engineering is considered to be a subdiscipline of industrial engineering/systems engineering and has very strong overlaps with mechanical engineering.
+Manufacturing engineering is considered to be a subdiscipline of industrial engineering and systems engineering and has very strong overlaps with mechanical engineering.
 Manufacturing engineers' success or failure directly impacts the advancement of technology and the spread of innovation.
-This field of manufacturing engineering emerged from the tool and die discipline in the early 20th century.
+This field of manufacturing engineering emerged from the tool-and-die discipline in the early 20th century.
 It expanded greatly from the 1960s when industrialized countries introduced factories with: